imagestream/opuntia-docs/Opuntia-manual/configuration/os-managment.rst

 Upgrading the OS
 ----------------

-Opuntia supports several different hardware platforms.
+Opuntia supports several different hardware platforms, at the current time Opuntia nativily runs on x86, Arm64 and Mips systems.
+Please consult your hardware quickstart guide.

 Web GUI
 #######